shelbymscott/shelbymscott.github.io/_NDSEGConference/NDSEGConference.md

 Armin R. Mikler, Sangeeta Venkatachalam, and Kaja Abbas.
 Modeling infectious diseases using global stochastic cellular automata.
 Journal of Biological Systems, 13(04):421-439, 2005. <br> <br>
 D Pham, Stefan Dimov, and Cuong Nguyen.
 Selection of k in k -means clustering.
 Proceedings of The Institution of Mechanical Engineers Part C-journal of Mechanical Engineering Science - PROC INST MECH ENG C-J MECH E, 219:103-119, 01 2005. <br> <br>
 Joel L. Schiff.
 Cellular Automata: A Discrete View of the World.
 John Wiley & Sons, Inc, 2008. <br> <br>
+Constantinos Siettos and Lucia Russo.
+Mathematical modeling of infectious disease dynamics.
+Virulence, 4, 04 2013. <br> <br>
 R. Slimi, S. El Yacoubi, E. Dumonteil, and S. Gourbire.
 A cellular automata model for chagas disease.
 Applied Mathematical Modelling, 33(2):1072-1085, 2009. <br> <br>
 Gary Slutkin.
 Violence is a contagious disease: Contagion of violence: Workshop summary, 2013. <br> <br>
+Robert Smith?
+Modelling Disease Ecology with Mathematics, volume 2 of AIMS Series on Differential Equations & Dynamical Systems.
+American Institute of Mathematical Sciences, 1 edition, 2008. <br> <br>
 Stark DE and Shah NH.
 Funding and publication of research on gun violence and other leading causes of death.
 JAMA, 317(1):84–86, Jan 2017. <br> <br>
 Michael J. Tildesley and Matt J. Keeling.
 Is r0 a good predictor of final epidemic size: Foot-and-mouth disease in the uk.
 Journal of Theoretical Biology, 258(4):623 – 629, 2009. <br> <br>
+S Towers.
+The difference between mathematical and statistical modelling (plus some more basics of r), 08 2013.
+Online. <br> <br>
+S Towers, A Gomez-Lievano, M Khan, A Mubayi, and C Castillo-Chavez.
+Contagion in mass killings and school shootings.
+PLoS ONE, 10(7):e117 - 259, 2015. <br> <br>
 Dexter R. Voisin, Sadiq Patel, Jun Sung Hong, Lois Takahashi, and Noni Gaylord-Harden.
 Behavioral health correlates of exposure to community violence among african-american adolescents in chicago.
 Children and Youth Services Review, 69(Supplement C):97 – 105, 2016. <br> <br>
+Shari A. Wiley, Michael Z. Levy, and Charles C. Branas.
+The Impact of Violence Interruption on the Diffusion of Violence: A Mathematical Modeling Approach, pages 225{249.
+Springer International Publishing, Cham, 2016. <br> <br>
 Margaret A Winker, Kamran Abbasi, and Frederick P Rivara.
 Unsafe and understudied: the us gun problem.
 BMJ, 352, 2016. <br> <br>
 Jiaquan Xu, Sheery L. Murphy, Kenneth D. Kochanek, and Brigham A. Bastian.
 Deaths: Final data for 2013.
-Technical Report 64(2), National Vital Statistics System, Hyattsville, MD, February 2016.
+Technical Report 64(2), National Vital Statistics System, Hyattsville, MD, February 2016. <br> <br>
+Jie Xu and Elizabeth Griffiths.
+Shooting on the street: Measuring the spatial influence of physical features on gun violence in a bounded street network.
+Journal of Quantitative Criminology, 33(2):237 - 253, Jun 2017.

+* Towers_2013

 </details>